 7. Train channel sales reps on your products.

 B2B markets are constantly changing.
-So it's critical to keep sales channel partners aware of new product knowledge, certifications, and safety policies.
+It's critical to keep sales channel partners aware of new product knowledge, certifications, and safety policies.
 While it's essential to train channel partners, it's important to train end-customers, too.
 The best way to ensure your end-customers are well-educated is to train channel sales reps.
 Keeping your channel partners and end-customers up-to-date on product knowledge has proven benefits.
 Namely, benefits in terms of repeat business, increased brand loyalty, and decreased business costs.

 In fact, according to a recent Accenture survey, 92% of executives found that effective customer training won them repeat business.